dpi-tta-lessons/ruby-basics/content.md

 - Which is a valid Ruby variable name?
 - myName
-  - Not quite — Ruby prefers snake_case for variables.
+  - Not quite.
+This is an example of camelCase.
+Ruby prefers snake_case for variables.
 - my_name
   - Correct!
 Snake case is conventional for variables.
 - MyName
-  - Not quite — This is used for class names in Ruby.
+  - Not quite.
+This is an example of PascalCase.
+This is used for class names in Ruby.
 {: .choose_best #var_names title="Ruby Variable Names" answer="2"}

 ## 12. Indentation

 Ruby does not require indentation to run code, but proper indentation makes your code much easier to read.
-Most Ruby developers follow the Ruby Style Guide:
+Most Ruby developers follow the [Ruby Style Guide](https://rubystyle.guide/#spaces-indentation):

 - Use two spaces for each indentation level (not tabs).
 - Indent consistently inside methods, classes, and loops.